rinigus/pure-maps/maps/README.md

 * **`format`**: Either "mapbox-gl" or "slippy", see below.

-* **`logo`**: Name of logo file found under `qml/icons/attribution` to display in the bottom left corner of the map.
+* **`logo`**: Name of logo file found under `qml/icons/attribution` to display in a corner of the map.
 Optional, defaults to "default.svg".

 * **`name`**: Name of the map source shown in listings.

 Use `~/.local/share/harbour-whogo-maps/maps` as a local installation directory in which to place your JSON file.
-Restart WhoGo maps, and your map source should be loaded, listed and available for use.
+Restart WhoGo Maps, and your map source should be loaded, listed and available for use.

 ## Mapbox GL Vector Map Format

 Mapbox GL is a vector map format that follows the [Mapbox style specification][mapbox-style].
-It can be used by either providing the URL to a JSON format specification, or by writing a specification into the JSON metadata file itself.
+It can be used by either providing the URL to a JSON format style definition, or by writing the style definition into the JSON metadata file itself.

 * **`firstLabelLayer`**: Identifier of the lowest label layer in the style.
-Icons and route polylines are rendered right below this layer so that labels are not obscured and remain readable.
+Icons and route polylines might rendered right below this layer so that labels are not obscured and remain readable.

-* **`styleJson`**: A full JSON format style specification.
+* **`styleJson`**: A full JSON format style definition.

-* **`styleUrl`**: A URL to a full JSON format style specification.
-  Supports regular HTTP etc. URLS as well as `mapbox://` URLs for Mapbox-hosted styles.
+* **`styleUrl`**: A URL to a full JSON format style definition.
+Supports regular HTTP etc. URLs as well as `mapbox://` URLs for Mapbox.com-hosted styles.

 * **`urlSuffix`**: A suffix to add to all URL requests, including tiles, fonts, icons or whatever specified by the style.
 Usually used to